SeawolvesAtCali/prisel/README.md

 1. **Robust and opinionated room system** It should provide a room system with reasonable defaults, but also customizable.
-2. **Total freedom of game logic implementation** It should be totally unopinionated on how/when to store state and how/when to synchronize with the client.
+2. **Freedom of game logic implementation** It should be totally unopinionated on how/when to store state and how/when to synchronize with the client.
 3. **Client side technology agnostic** It should not require a corresponding client engine.
 Client server communication should be based on raw WebSocket with clearly defined messages, so that client can be built in any language with ease.